 The Christmas Cake – Made Well In Advance And Placed In The Cupboard

-The Christmas cake is an example of a cake that would be made well in advance and then placed in the Christmas cupboard to mature.
+The Christmas cake is an example that would be made well in advance and then placed in the Christmas cupboard to mature.

 The Christmas cake is usually baked 2 or 3 months ahead of time, so that cake has plenty of time to mature.
 The Christmas cake is wrapped and placed in the cupboard as it needs proper time to mature.
 Today it is recommended that you only leave the cake outside the fridge for a month so it will not go bad.